CoderDojoTC/ai-racing-league/docs/content/gpu.md

 | GPU Card | NVIDIA GeForce RTX 2080 Ti 11 GB Founders Edition Video Card | $1199.99 | Link | 4000 CUDA cores makes for fast training
 | Case | Lian Li TU150 Mini ITX Desktop Case | 	$109.99 | Link | We love the handle on this small case and the glass side panel.
 | Power Supply | Corsair SF 600 W 80+ Gold Certified Fully Modular SFX Power Supply | $114.99 | Link | Is 600W really needed?

+# Assembly
+There are several good videos on YouTube that show how to assemble custom systems.
+You can also use a search engine to find videos for each of the parts.
+The Liquid coolers can be tricky to install correctly if you don't have experience.
+We also recommend reading the user manauals for each of the parts.
+They are usually on line.